 14.2.1.
 A Long Term Occasional Teacher who is absent during the long term assignment by reason of a summons to serve as a juror or a witness in any court to which the Long Term Occasional Teacher has been summoned in any proceedings to which the Long Term Occasional Teacher is not a party or one of the persons charged shall be paid the applicable earnings under 12.1.0. during the period of such absence but not beyond the end of the assignment provided that the Long Term Occasional Teacher pays to the Board any fees, exclusive of travelling allowances and living expenses, received as a juror or as a witness.

-Daily OTs are not entitled to Miscellaneous Leave/Bereavement or Jury Duty in the CA. OTs apply for a Miscellaneous Leave using Appendix H on page 117.
+Daily OTs are not entitled to Miscellaneous Leave, Bereavement or Jury Duty leave.